ThomUK/robson10classifier/README.md

 ## Package Planning

-The package is in the early stages of planning and development.
-There follow notes on planned functionality.
+The package is in the early stages of development.
+The section below summarises the functionality that is implemented, and the functionality planned for the future.

+#### 1. Implemented (or partially implemented) functions:

--   tgcs_classify() takes values for the 6 obstetric variables, and returns the Robson classification, or “Unclassifiable” if some data required to do the classification is missing.
+-   `tgcs_classify()` takes values for the 6 obstetric variables, and returns the Robson classification, or “Unclassifiable” if some data required to do the classification is missing.
     In future:

-    -   The function will also return details about why an element is unclassifiable.
+    -   It will also return details about why an element is unclassifiable.
-    -   The function will support sub-grouping of certain Robson Groups (eg. 2a, 2b, 4a, 4b, 5.1, 5.2).
+    -   It will support sub-grouping of certain Robson Groups (eg. 2a, 2b, 4a, 4b, 5.1, 5.2).
+-   `tgcs_make_babies()` produces a simulated set of births, with randomly assigned obstetric variables.
+Useful for testing the package, or for a quick demo of the other functionality. eg.
+    `data <- tgcs_make_babies(1000)` will make a dataframe of 1000
+    births.
+Missing data is also included, which leads to “Unclassifiable” Robson Groups, as can be occasionally expected with real world data.
+    In future:
+    -   An argument will be implemented to control the probability that the values under each variable occur.
+In this way it will be possible to tune the output in line with your facility’s numbers (eg. no missing data).
+    -   Arguments will be implemented to add simulated birth dates, with a normally-distributed number of births on each date.
+It will be possible to tune the result by setting mean and standard deviations for the typical number of births per day in your facility.

+#### 2. Planned for future implementation:

--   tgcs_report_unclassifiable() will take a population of birth records with obstetric variables, and will summarise the reasons for any unclassifiable records, according to which obstetric variables are missing.
+-   `tgcs_report_unclassifiable()` will take a population of birth records with obstetric variables, and will summarise the reasons for any unclassifiable records, according to which obstetric variables are missing.

--   tgcs_report_time_series() will take a population of birth records with dates (eg. births in a given healthcare facility or region), and will create an RMarkdown report of time-series trends for each Robson group, and unclassifiable records.
+-   `tgcs_report_time_series()` will take a population of birth records with dates (eg. births in a given healthcare facility or region), and will create an RMarkdown report of time-series trends for each Robson group, and unclassifiable records.

--   tgcs_report_table() will take a population of birth records with dates, and will create a Robson Classification Report Table to the same standard as table 5 of the World Health Organisation Robson Classification Implementation Manual p.34
+-   `tgcs_report_table()` will take a population of birth records with dates, and will create a Robson Classification Report Table to the same standard as table 5 of the World Health Organisation Robson Classification Implementation Manual p.34